-Food technologists may undertake further study to gain employment as teachers or lecturers in vocational education and training (VET) and higher education institutions or as self-employed consultants to the food industry.
+Food and wine scientists may undertake further study to gain employment as teachers or lecturers in Vocational Education and Training (VET) and higher education institutions or as self-employed consultants to the food industry.
 Graduates of biochemistry, chemistry and microbiology may also find employment as food technologists.

 Dairy technologists work for organisations that manufacture or sell dairy produce, marketing boards and dairy machinery manufacturers.
 Other dairy industry opportunities include advisory and control work in processing and distribution, grading and analysis, teaching and research.

 Full-time wine scientists in South Australia generally earn more than $1,600 per week.

 In 2011 there were 551 people employed full-time as food and wine scientists in South Australia, compared with 526 in 2006.

 How to become one

 To become a food and wine scientist you usually have to study nutrition, dietetics, food science or food technology at university.
 To get into these courses you usually need to gain your South Australian Certificate of Education (SACE).
 At school consider doing English, mathematics, biology and chemistry.